Article

 Certain nonprofits are exempt from state corporate income tax, state business license requirements, and gross receipts tax.
 However, nonprofits must still register with the Division of Revenue and the Delaware Department of Labor, and withhold state income tax for employees.

-Delaware residents in cities with over 50,000 people must remit 1.25% of their income to the municipality as a local tax.
+Cities in Delaware with over 50,000 residents may choose to enforce local taxes of up to 1.25%.
 Currently, Wilmington is the only city in Delaware with this tax.

 Unemployment Insurance Tax (UI)

-As an employer in Delaware, you are required to contribute unemployment insurance (UI) tax, also known as the state unemployment insurance (SUI), on behalf of your employees.
+As an employer in Delaware, you are required to contribute UI tax, also known as state unemployment insurance (SUI), on behalf of your employees.
 UI provides temporary financial support for eligible workers who lose their jobs through no fault of their own.

-The requirements of the national program vary between states, and it is managed by the Delaware Department of Labor's Division of Unemployment Insurance in Delaware.
+The requirements of this federal program vary between states, and it is managed by the Delaware Department of Labor's Division of Unemployment Insurance in Delaware.

 Delaware State Income Tax

 Delaware residents are required to pay state income tax in addition to federal income tax.
 This tax is managed by the Delaware Division of Revenue.
-Employers must withhold state income tax from employees' paychecks based on their W-2 forms and remit this to the state.
+Employers must withhold state income tax from employees' paychecks based on the withholding tables published on their website and remit this to the state.

-In Delaware, employees pay 2.2% to 6.6% of their entire wage in state income tax.
+In Delaware, employees pay 0% to 6.6% of their gross wages in state income tax.
 The rate that an employer must withhold from each employee varies depending on their income, with those who earn more contributing a higher percentage.

 Payroll Tax Due Dates in Delaware